andreasbachmann/rosalind/README.md

 # Rosalind Bioinformatics Problems
-Here I present my solutios to problems found at rosalind.info
+Here I present my solutions to various bioinformatics problems from [rosalind](https://rosalind.info/problems/list-view/).
+Scripts are mostly in python and bash.

+- **data/**: contains all necessary datasets needed to run the scripts.